-Held in honour of Eddie Aikau, who died in the attempted rescue of a capsized man, the Big Wave event is important for a multitude of reasons.
+Held in honor of Eddie Aikau, who died in the attempted rescue of a capsized man, the Big Wave event is important for a multitude of reasons.

 Along with being culturally significant, the event welcomes the best big wave surfers from around the world to tackle the famed barrel breaks.

-The burly surf often gets so big the event has to be postponed, or even cancelled, as was the case in 2018.
+The burly surf often gets so big the event has to be postponed, or even canceled, as was the case in 2018.

 Watch the hair-raising experience for a safe spot on the beach and see these brave competitors try to tame some of the most gnarly waves on earth.